CEO: Boeing made mistake in handling warning-system problem

 ‘Max efficiency, max reliability’: How Boeing sold its new 737

-Boeing CEO Dennis Muilenburg told reporters in Paris before the industry-wide air show that Boeing's communication with regulators, customers and the public "was not consistent.
+Speaking before the industry-wide Paris Air Show, Boeing CEO Dennis Muilenburg told reporters Boeing's communication with regulators, customers and the public "was not consistent.
 And that's unacceptable."

 "We clearly had a mistake in the implementation of the alert," Muilenburg said.

+Muilenburg expressed confidence that the Boeing 737 Max would be cleared to fly again later this year by U.S. and all other global regulators.

+"We will take the time necessary" to ensure the Max is safe, he said.

-He expressed confidence that the Boeing 737 Max would be cleared to fly again later this year.
-The model has been grounded worldwide for three months, and regulators need to approve Boeing's long-awaited fix to the software.
+The model has been grounded worldwide for three months, and regulators need to approve Boeing's long-awaited fix to the software before it can return to the skies.

 Muilenburg called the crashes of the Lion Air and Ethiopian Airlines jets a "defining moment" for Boeing, but said he thinks the result will be a "better and stronger company."